Midnights Logo (2022)

 «I wouldn’t be able to re-record my albums if it weren’t for you.
 You emboldened me to do that.
 And I had made up my mind that if you were going to be this generous and give us this [award], I thought it might be a fun moment to tell you that my brand new album comes out October 21.
 And I will tell you more at midnight.»

-She kept her promise, revealing on social media that the record (unsurprisingly) contains 13 tracks.
-“This is a collection of music written in the middle of the night, a journey through terrors and sweet dreams,” she wrote.
-“The floors we pace and the demons we face.
-For all of us who have tossed and turned and decided to keep the lanterns lit and go searching — hoping that just maybe, when the clock strikes twelve … we’ll meet ourselves.”
-During the following weeks, Taylor tried out a new rollout strategy: no single, no surprise drop 12 hours later.
-Instead, she spent two months posting cryptic videos on TikTok at midnight, unveiling song names and lyric billboards to tide over her increasingly spiraling, clue-hungry fanbase.
+She kept her promise, taking to social media to reveal that the album would (unsurprisingly) feature 13 tracks.
+“This is a collection of music written in the middle of the night,” she wrote, “a journey through terrors and sweet dreams.
+The floors we pace and the demons we face.
+For all of us who have tossed and turned and decided to keep the lanterns lit and go searching—hoping that just maybe, when the clock strikes twelve…we’ll meet ourselves.”

 Songwriter-Artist of the Decade

 «I’m up here receiving this beautiful award for a decade of work, and I can’t possibly explain how nice that feels.
 Because the way I see it, this is an award that celebrates a culmination of moments.
 Challenges.
 Gauntlets laid down.
 Albums I’m proud of.
 Triumphs.
 Strokes of luck or misfortune.
 Loud, embarrassing errors and the subsequent recovery from those mistakes, and the lessons learned from all of it.
-This award celebrates my family and my co-writers and my team.
-My friends and my fiercest fans and my harshest detractors and everyone who entered my life or left it.
+This award celebrates my family, and my co-writers, and my team.
+My friends, and my fiercest fans, and my harshest detractors, and everyone who entered my life or left it.
 Because when it comes to my songwriting and my life, they are one and the same.»

 Taylor Swift for Midnights (Beth Garrabrant, 2022)